CredentialEngine/CredentialRegistry/docs/11_registry_changeset_sync.md

 observed envelope version and resource event, the latest synced positions, and the next scheduled sync time.
 New activity does not immediately call S3 or Argo.
-Instead, it schedules `SyncRegistryChangesetsJob` after the debounce window so a burst of publishes can be folded into one batch.
+Instead, it schedules `SyncRegistryChangesetsJob` after the debounce window so a burst of publishes can be folded into one changeset.

-When the debounce window has been quiet long enough, the sync job locks the community by setting `syncing=true`, snapshots the latest activity cursors, and builds pending changesets up to those cutoffs.
+When the debounce window exoures, the sync job locks the community by setting `syncing=true`, snapshots the latest activity cursors, and builds pending changesets up to those cutoffs.
 There are three changeset streams: graphs, metadata, and extracted resources.
-Each stream collapses repeated changes to the same CTID or resource ID down to the latest relevant event in the batch.
+Each stream collapses repeated changes to the same CTID or resource ID down to the latest relevant event in the changeset.

 For each non-empty stream, the app uploads a compressed tar archive to S3 with the JSON documents to upsert, plus a gzipped manifest that lists both upserts